Nexmo/server-sdk-specification/SPECIFICATION.md

 ## User Agent Reporting

-To better understand the usage of needs of developers building on Nexmo, libraries:
+To better understand the usage of needs of developers building on Vonage, libraries:

 * MUST identify requests as originating from the library.
 * MUST report internal client library version in each request.
 * MUST set a user-agent with the following format: `LIBRARY-NAME/LIBRARY-VERSION LANGUAGE-NAME/LANGUAGE-VERSION`
-    Example: `nexmo-php/1.0.0 php/7.0.8`
+    Example: `vonage-php-sdk/1.0.0 php/7.0.8`
 * SHOULD report language version in each request, if not possible MUST report version as `-`
-    Example: `nexmo-php/1.0.0 php/-`
+    Example: `vonage-php-sdk/1.0.0 php/-`
 * MUST allow an application name and version to be appended with the following format: `APP-NAME/APP-VERSION`
-    Example: `nexmo-php/1.0.0 php/7.0.8 demo/2.0`
+    Example: `vonage-php-sdk/1.0.0 php/7.0.8 demo/2.0`

 # Versioning